Haivision/srt-rfc/draft-sharabayko-srt.md

 ## Since draft-sharabayko-srt-01

-- Improved the cookie contest description in the Renzezvous connection mode.
+- Improved the cookie contest description in the Rendezvous connection mode.
+- Described the key material negotiation error during the handshake.